 Usually, a gallbladder attack will last anywhere from 15 minutes to a few hours.
 The length of a flare-up largely depends on the size of the gallstone.

 There are several different types of treatments available.
 The level of treatment will depend on the severity of your symptoms.
 In order to diagnose and treat gallstones, your doctor will use one of the following methods to assess the extent of your symptoms.

 - Endoscopic Ultrasound

 If you deal with periodic gallbladder attacks, you can take pain relief medication and, possibly, nausea relief medication.
 It’s also possible to prevent more gallbladder attacks with self-care and certain medications.

 However, for larger gallstones or more severe symptoms, you will likely need surgery.
-In this case, you may be referred to a gastrointestinal specialist at a general surgery center.
+In this case, you may be referred to a gallbladder specialist at a general surgery center.

 Open surgeries require more invasive processes to remove the gallbladder.
 In contrast, a laparoscopic procedure uses minimally invasive devices inserted into small incisions to remove the gallbladder.
 Regardless of which procedure you receive, you will be under general anesthesia for your comfort and to keep you pain-free.

 Generally, patients of laparoscopic surgery, or keyhole surgery, can leave the hospital the same day of their procedure.
 However, after open gallbladder removal surgery, patients usually stay in the hospital for 3-5 days.

 Your doctor will give you instructions for your recovery.
 Usually, this includes avoiding heavy lifting or high levels of activity.